ian-andrich/StorageCombinatorsPython/README.md

 # StorageCombinatorsPython
+There is a quote from a scientist, whose name I can't remember that went like this.
+> Over my career I've learned that some things don't have trade offs -- they're just better.
+> These things don't come along very often, maybe once every five to ten years, but whenever I see one of these, I have learned to stop waffling and use it.

+Storage Combinators is a better way of organizing, coordinating, and performing your storage related tasks in software.

-This project serves as a library, and living reference to a simple design pattern.
+This project serves as a library, and living reference to a simple way of architecting your storage.
 90% of most modern applications are just shuffling data around.
 Getting data from an API, saving the data to disk (for archiving/logging/observability), putting it in a cache, then putting it in a database.